Latamila/desafio-dio-dp100/README.md

 ![image](https://github.com/user-attachments/assets/136f6470-6739-4c81-8c7c-ddfe2061c1c7)

 Note that the details include information about the compute target on which the experiment was run, the date and time when it started and ended.
-Additionally, because the notebook containing the experiment code (this one) is in a cloned Git repository, details about the repo, branch, and status are recorded in the run history.

-In this case, note that the logFiles entry in the details indicates that no log files were generated.
-That's typical for an inline experiment like the one you ran, but things get more interesting when you run a script as an experiment; which is what we'll look at next.

-Run an experiment script
+### Run an experiment script

 In the previous example, you ran an experiment inline in this notebook.
 A more flexible solution is to create a separate script for the experiment, and store it in a folder along with any other files it needs, and then use Azure ML to run the experiment based on the script in the folder.

 First, let's create a folder for the experiment files, and copy the data into it: